astronomer/docs/astro/deployment-health-incidents.md

 ### Airflow Database Storage Unusually High

 Your Deployment metadata database is currently storing tables that are larger than 50GiB (Info) or 75GiB (Warning).
 Click **View details** on the incident to view the affected tables.
-Even with large tables, Airflow will continue to operate as normal, but for very large tables (in the Warning range and above) you may begin to see degraded scheduler performance.
-As a result, you may need to clean up the relevant tables in the metadata DB to avoid the risk of delayed task runs.
+Even with large tables, Airflow will continue to operate as normal, but tables that are larger than 75GiB might cause degraded scheduler performance.
+As a result, you may need to clean up the relevant tables in the metadata database to avoid the risk of delayed task runs.

-The tables that are currently monitored for size are: `dag`, `dag_run`, `task_instance`, `job`, `log` and `xcom`.
+The tables that are currently monitored for size are:

+- `dag`
+- `dag_run`
+- `task_instance`
+- `job`
+- `log`
+- `xcom`

-If `xcom` is listed in the affected tables, you should consider the following options:
+If `xcom` is listed in the affected tables, consider taking one of the following actions:
 - Configure an external backend for XCom data, such as AWS S3.
 See the [Astronomer XCom Backend Tutorial](https://docs.astronomer.io/learn/xcom-backend-tutorial).
 - Implement intermediary data storage for tasks so that Airflow doesn't store large amounts of data when passing data between tasks.
 See [Intermediary data storage](https://docs.astronomer.io/learn/airflow-passing-data-between-tasks#intermediary-data-storage).

-For additional assistance in cleaning up large DB tables, submit a request to [Astronomer Support](https://cloud.astronomer.io/open-support-request).
+For additional assistance in cleaning up large tables, submit a request to [Astronomer Support](https://cloud.astronomer.io/open-support-request).

 ### Worker Queue at Capacity